-Chase is a Louisiana native, who was raised in Vidalia, right across the river from Natchez, MS. He holds a Bachelors of Arts in Christian Studies with a minor in communications from Mississippi College.
+Chase is a Louisiana native, who was raised in Vidalia, right across the river from Natchez, MS. He holds a Bachelors of Arts in Christian Studies from Mississippi College.
 Upon graduation, he and Brittany married and moved to Waco, TX, where he earned a Master's of Divinity with an emphasis in Biblical Studies and Theology from George W. Truett Theological Seminary in August 2015.
-While attending seminary, Chase discovered his calling as a pastor through serving the congregation of Lakeview Baptist.
+While attending seminary, Chase discovered his calling as a pastor through serving Lakeview Baptist Church in Lacy-Lakeview, TX.
 Chase is deeply passionate about serving the church through preaching, teaching, and intentional worship and community.

 In his spare time, Chase enjoys hiking, backpacking, camping, running, and biking, and considers himself an aspiring gourmet cook.
 He and Brittany have been married for 6 years, and they have a dog named Amos, and two cats, Frodo and Naomi.
 They have recently welcomed their daughter, Karis Ruth, into the world last November.